AuthorizeNet/accept-sample-app/README.md

 ## Examples Included

 ### Accept Customer
-Accept Customer is the new name for Hosted CIM, part of our [Customer Profiles API](http://developer.authorize.net/api/reference/features/customer_profiles.html)
+Accept Customer is the new name for Hosted CIM, part of our Customer Profiles API.
+See our [developer documentation](http://developer.authorize.net/api/reference/features/customer_profiles.html) for more details.

 The sample application shows how to: